Academic matters - Undergraduates

 Occasionally, a problem with academic work may cause a student to feel unfairly treated or inadequately helped by a tutor.
 It is always best to talk this through with the person concerned, or, failing this, with another tutor in your subject.
 If, for any reason, neither recourse is possible, the Senior Tutor or the Tutor for Undergraduates is always willing to listen sympathetically and in confidence, and to advise or to mediate personally if this seems appropriate.
 This is part of their job.
 If a direct approach seems too daunting, an SU officer or the Chaplain may be in a position to offer support and may attend any meeting if you so wish, provided confidentiality can be safeguarded.

-The College has four Graduate Study Advisors who can provide undergraduates with guidance on study skills; this will not be subject specific, but they can help with issues such as organising your reading productively, planning essays or getting to grips with statistical analysis.
+The College has four Study Advisors who are graduate students able to provide undergraduates with guidance on study skills; this will not be subject specific, but they can help with issues such as organising your reading productively, planning essays or getting to grips with statistical analysis.

-Each of the four GSAs covers a particular set of subjects and holds office hours each week.
+Each of the four Study Advisors covers a particular set of subjects and holds office hours each week.
 If you would like to arrange a half-hour meeting with them, please visit the Study Advice webpage and e-mail them directly.

 Suspected cases of such practices will be referred to the Senior Tutor and the Tutor for Undergraduates and may lead to serious academic and/or other sanctions.
 Students should familiarise themselves with the University guidance at http://www.ox.ac.uk/students/academic/goodpractice/.